 Water is vital for survival.
 The amount of water you store depends on where you live.
-If you are in the dry southwest, consider keeping several bottles or a gallon of water in your car, away from direct sunlight or heat.
+If you are in the dry southwest, consider keeping several bottles or gallons of water in your car, away from direct sunlight or heat.
 Conversely, if you are in the drizzly pacific northwest, you might not want to keep as much on hand.

 It is understandable if you don’t want to keep a second closet in your car, but having a few items can be worth it.
 Some essential items include:

 - Raincoat or Poncho: During the summer or if you live in a dry climate, you probably don’t carry a raincoat with you every day.
-If your car breaks down or you run out of gas and the sky opens above you, having one in your emergency kit or your trunk will help keep you dry and that much happier.
+If your car breaks down or you run out of gas, and the sky opens above you, having one in your emergency kit or your trunk will help keep you dry and that much happier.

 - Hat: An old baseball hat or wool hat is excellent for keeping your head warm, dry, or out of the blazing sun.

 A blanket might seem like a bit much to keep in your emergency kit, but they come in handy frequently.
-It will be your best friend if you find yourself stuck in a snowy mountain pass or need to lay on the ground to fix your car.
+It will be your best friend if you find yourself stuck in a snowy mountain pass or need to lie on the ground to fix your car.
 They also are fantastic for when you decide on an impromptu picnic.

 Pencil and Paper

 If you don’t like to be separated from your phone, it can be devastating when it runs out of battery.
 Always keep yourself connected by carrying a phone charger.
-If your car doesn’t have a USB port, then purchase a charger that can fit in an auxiliary power outlet, also known as the cigarette lighter socket.
+If your car doesn’t have a USB port, purchase a charger that can fit in an auxiliary power outlet, also known as the cigarette lighter socket.

-For those trips that go beyond cell service or will take first responders longer to get to you, your emergency kit will need to include more than the everyday essentials.* If you are heading into the mountains, off to the coast, or just want to escape civilization, these additional items can keep you safe and having fun.
+For those trips beyond cell service or will take first responders longer to get to you, your emergency kit will need to include more than the everyday essentials.* If you are heading into the mountains, off to the coast, or want to escape civilization, these additional items can keep you safe and having fun.

 If you take a wrong turn on a forest road and find that you no longer have cell service, a hand-held GPS can help you find your way home.
 Be sure to bring spare batteries too.